The Digital Governance Gap in Southeast Asia: A Comparative Study of Indonesia, India, and the Philippines

 Abstract

-Purpose: This study examines the digital governance gap in Southeast Asia through a comparative analysis of Indonesia, India, and the Philippines, aiming to understand how institutional dynamics shape the uneven progress of digital transformation across developing democracies.
+Purpose: This study examines digital governance disparities in Indonesia, India, and the Philippines by analyzing how institutional coordination, administrative capacity, and governance structures influence digital transformation outcomes in developing democracies.

 References